A kite trip to Ukraine / Украина

 You see a lot of 1920s-type buildings and a lot of communist-type apartment blocks, also in cars and in people’s hairstyles or clothes you can see that laid-back style everywhere.

-On the return trip they lost my boards again, two days later they took them to the door of my house.
-Point out Lufthansa’s impeccable customer service that took care of everything.
-Undoubtedly, Lufthansa is the way for those who decide to visit that area of Ukraine.
+On the return trip they made it, they dared to lose my boards again.
+Two days later they took them to the door of my house.
+Highlight the impeccable customer service of Lufthansa that took care of everything.
+Without a doubt, Lufthansa is the way for those who decide to visit that part of Ukraine.

 The kites I took with me: a 13 and a 8 mts STARKITES 2007 model

 Night falls over the city, the last day of my stay and the last photo of this report.

 And… well, I can’t think of anything else, ah!
 Yes!
 I haven’t mentioned Arkady, he was the one who helped me buy my bus ticket to Donetsk.
 At the bus stations, the ticket sellers don’t speak a damn thing and they don’t really care to understand you, so, since they don’t understand you they simply ignored me.

 Well, Arkady solved the translation issue for me, he bought the ticket -with my money, of course-.
 Arkady was an English teacher at the university and he was from Kazakhstan, so, as he seemed as a good sourse of further information, and talking about different issues, he told me that his country is 1200 km from there and nature is wonderful, the Ural mountains , lakes, rivers, forests, huge mountains…

 .- Hey… and… is it windy in your country?

 .- Wind?
 Have you ever heard of the Caspian Sea?
 The steppe?
 The Cossacks?